Nuytsia: Description

-It is a root hemiparasite, is photosynthetic and mainly obtains water and mineral nutrients from its hosts.
-The haustoria arising from the roots of Nuytsia attach themselves to roots of many nearby plants and draw water and therefore nutrients from them.
-Almost all species are susceptible to attack; haustoria have even been found attached to underground cables.
-In natural settings Nuytsia withdraws relatively little from each individual host, but is attached to so many other plants that the benefit to this hemiparasitic tree is likely to be considerable.
+This species is a root hemiparasite, is photosynthetic, and mainly obtains its water and mineral nutrients from its hosts.
+The haustoria arising from the roots of Nuytsia attach themselves to the roots of many adjacent plants, drawing water and nutrients from them.
+Almost all other nearby species are susceptible to attack; haustoria have even been found attached to underground cables.
+In natural settings, however, Nuytsia withdraw relatively little from each individual host, but are attached to so many other plants that the benefits for the hemiparasite are likely to be considerable.

-Roots and rhizomes extend out and may sucker to form new branches that give the appearance of a grove of trees.
-A network of fine and fragile roots arise from these larger underground parts, forming haustoria where they meet the roots of other species.
-These roots or rhizomes can be up to 150 meters (492 feet) in length; the most extensive of any known plant.
+Roots and rhizomes extend out, and may sucker, to form new branches and give the appearance of a grove of trees.
+A network of fine, fragile roots arises from these larger underground parts, forming haustoria where they meet the roots of other species.
+These roots or rhizomes can be up to 150 metres (492 feet) in length, the most extensive of any known plant.

 The width is up to 1.2 metres in diameter, composed of multiple layers of wood and bark that allow the tree to withstand fire.
 An unusual characteristic of the seedlings is the four to six cotyledons rather than two.

 Taxonomy

 Recognised in its earliest descriptions as a species of the Loranthaceae, a family almost entirely represented by epiphytes (mistletoes) allied in the Santalales order.
 The current treatment of Nuytsia floribunda is as a monotypic genus, Nuytsia.
 This species was seen as a sister taxon to Atkinsonia ligustrina (Loranthaceae) in its description as Nuytsia ligustrina by Allan Cunningham in 1817.

 The first description was published by Jacques Labillardière in Novae Hollandiae Plantarum Specimen (1805) as Loranthus floribundus, the specific epithet describing the profuse flowers he had observed at Esperance.
 The botanist Robert Brown published a remark on the species in 1831, giving a new genus name without a formal description.
 A description was published by George Don using Brown's name Nuytsia, an epithet that commemorates the seventeenth-century Dutch explorer and colonial official Pieter Nuyts.

 The Noongar names for the plant are moojar, moojerool, munjah and mutyal.

-The regional name of 'Christmas tree' has been applied since the nineteenth century.
-James Drummond noted in 1843 that the colonists at the Swan River referred to this species as the 'fire-tree', given for the resemblance of the inflorescence to a fire in its habitat.
-William Milligan reported that the first colonists used the term 'cabbage tree', a reference to its fragile, white and spongey branches that can be snapped off as easily as the stalks of the European vegetable, cabbage.
+For thousands of years, the tree's striking yellow and orange flowers have been a warning sign for Minang Noongar people that fire and flames are coming.
+It flowers during the Noongar season of birak.
+The regional name of "Christmas tree" has been applied since the nineteenth century.
+James Drummond noted in 1843 that the colonists at the Swan River referred to this species as the "fire-tree", given for the resemblance of the inflorescence to a fire in its habitat.
+William Milligan reported that the first colonists used the term "cabbage tree", a reference to its fragile, white and spongy branches that can be snapped off as easily as the stalks of the European vegetable, cabbage.